aditya-marathe/labpy/README.md

 Hi!
 Let me give you a quick introduction to using this Python package.
 I have coded this package to be used in Physics labs, with the intention of creating tools to help me and other Physics students during labs.

 At the moment, this package only features an error (or uncertainty) propagation system.
 The idea behind creating this is very simple: I have created a function that allows me to modify a **decorated** function.
 Then, I have created a simple class which can hold a value with its associated error.

-Please note that this release is for **Python 3.10** or above - may not work as expected on lower versions.

 ### How to use